Dr Rachel Wells FHEA

 Education

-Dr Rachel Wells is a Senior Ruskin Tutor in the History and Theory of Fine Art.
-She has been an invited speaker at the Universities of Durham, Edinburgh, Milan, Newcastle, Oxford, Sunderland, the Courtauld Institute of Art, London and the Zentralinstitut für Kunstgeschichte, Munich.
+Rachel has been an invited speaker at the Universities of Cambridge, Durham, Edinburgh, Milan (keynote), Newcastle, Oxford, Sunderland, the Courtauld Institute of Art, London and the Zentralinstitut für Kunstgeschichte, Munich.
 She has given invited talks and tours at galleries and museums including the Ashmolean, Baltic, the Hayward Gallery, the Laing Art Gallery, Modern Art Oxford, the Photographers’ Gallery and Tate Britain.